 The table below shows the impact on our gross reserve for claims and claim expenses, net income and shareholders' equity as of and for the year ended December 31, 2016 of a reasonable range of possible outcomes associated with our estimates of gross ultimate losses for claims and claim expenses incurred within our Property segment.
 The reasonable range of possible outcomes is based on a distribution of outcomes of our ultimate incurred claims and claim expenses from catastrophic events.
 In addition, we flex the loss ratios and development curves in our other property lines of business in a similar fashion to the sensitivity analysis performed for our Casualty and Specialty segment, discussed in greater detail below.
-In general, our reserve for claims and claim expenses form one period to the next.
+In general, our reserve for claims and claim expenses from one period to the next.
 This is due to the uncertainty and, therefore, greater variability and are likely to experience material changes from one period to the next.
 This is due to the uncertainty as to the size of the industry losses from the event, which contracts have been exposed to the catastrophic event and the magnitude of claims incurred by our clients.
 As our claims age, more information becomes available and we believe our estimates become more certain, although there is no assurance this trend will continue in the future.
-As a result, the sensitivity analysis below is based on the age of each accident year, our current estimated incurred claims and claim expenses by accident year.
+As a result, the sensitivity analysis below is based on the age of each accident year, our current estimated incurred claims and claim expenses for the catastrophic events occurring in each accident year, and a reasonable range of possible outcomes of our current estimates of claims and claim expenses by accident year.
 The impact on net income and shareholders' equity assumes no increase or decrease in reinsurance recoveries, loss related premium or redeemable noncontrolling interest - DaVinciRe.